 Vast areas of the Southern Highlands evoke a sense of pristine wilderness.
 And in some ways, it is.
 Look closely at the sheer-walled escarpments fractured by foreboding waterfalls.
 The lush rainforests and hidden grottoes.
 The serpentine waterways that intersect impossibly rugged bushland — woodlands strewn with eucalyptus, banksia and acacia.
 Natural havens where the silence and solitude are only broken by an overture of bird calls and rumbling skies.

 Yet few know of these hidden worlds and of the wildlife habitats that are fast disappearing to incursions caused by our insatiable appetite for forested resources and endless space.

 At Native Wildlife Rescue, we believe that the Southern Highlands community has a pivotal role to play in preserving its natural heritage.
-This includes taking a stand against deforestation and addressing the regulatory actions and threats that impact the fragile wildlife habitats that lie beyond the boundaries of our national parks.
+This includes taking a stand against deforestation and addressing the regulatory actions and threats that impact the fragile wildlife habitats that lie within and beyond the boundaries of our national parks and state forests.

 According to the [former] NSW Environment and Heritage Office, the Southern Highlands Shale Forest and Woodland supported 24 state and nationally-listed threatened species in 2017 — amphibians, reptiles and birds [including the ‘gang gang’ and glossy cockatoo, turquoise parrot, hooded and scarlet robin and the once robust owl].
 Also joining them were grey-headed flying foxes, yellow-bellied gliders and our iconic koalas.

 But much of our native wildlife is already at a crossroad.